sam41306061/sam41306061/README.md

 - **Tools & Platforms:** ACC, Azure, Git, Redis

 ## Key Projects 📚
+-**Blockchain Exchange:** Fully functional landing page for a DApp exchange platform.
+- **Rust-8086** A simulated read and render for the intel 8086 chipset
+- **Projector-Go-Typescript-Rust:** A polyglot CLI terminal application written in Rust, Go, and Typescript
+- **Trading Bot:** A trading bot application that analyzes market trends.
 - **Redux Counter for Blockchain:** Basic implementation of Solidity into a React counter application.
-- **Blockchain Exchange:** Fully functional landing page for a DApp exchange platform.
-- **Trading Bot:** A trading bot application that analyzes market trends.
-- **Projector-Go-Typescript-Rust:** A polyglot CLI terminal application written in Rust, Go, and Typescript

 You can view these and more at [My GitHub](https://github.com/sam41306061?tab=repositories).